SABS-R3/module01_software_engineering/12_c_plus_plus_and_python/practicals/practical.md

 ```

 1. Write a pybind11 wrapper for `interactions` and use it in your python code.
 Measure
-   the speed-up obtained and take a note of the RAM usage scales with larger $N$.
+   the speed-up obtained and take a note of how the RAM usage scales with larger $N$.

 1. Your computational cost is no longer bounded by RAM, but by the cost of evaluating
    $N^2$ interactions.
 There are many different ways of speeding this up in C++, one of